kristiqna-andonova/SoftUni-Advanced/README.md

 # SoftUni-Advanced
-Tasks from the cours Python Advanced
+Tasks from the course Python Advanced